 200 Ontario Street, 613-544-7474

-All of the venues have concession stands with popcorn, candy and other treats available.
-Plus our screening venues are licensed to sell liquor for the duration of the festival with proceeds from sales supporting KCFF, so you can grab a bottle of Steam Whistle to enjoy before (and during) the show!
-We can only accept cash for concessions and booze so we’d recommend visiting an ATM before you arrive.
+The Screening Room has a great snack bar with popcorn, candy and other treats.
+We are licensed to sell liquor for the duration of the Festival with proceeds from sales supporting KCFF, so you can grab a bottle of Steam Whistle or a glass of wine to enjoy before (and during) the show!

 For those of you on a Canadian movie marathon finding time for a sit-down meal can be a bit of a challenge.
 If you’re powering through and don’t plan to take a break for dinner or lunch, we’d recommend packing a sandwich or light-meal.
 Although outside food is not permitted in the theatres, there are lots of areas available in the lobbies of all venues where you can refuel in time for your next flick!